-Fluent in Spanish and having studied culture extensively, Maggie is bicultural.
+Fluent in Spanish and having studied culture extensively, Maggie is bi-cultural.
 Although at first glance she does not look the part, Maggie is, without a doubt, a citizen of Latin America.
-In addition to the two programs she runs, Maggie has led teams to Cuba and Peru, and served in St. Lucia.
-She comments, laughing, that when leading a team in Cuba, despite being blonde and having a very Scandinavian last name, the elderly residents at the senior center where Global Volunteers works would ask for ‘la ecuatoriana’ (“the Ecuadorian”) on the days when she was at other project sites.
-She laughs and says, “I guess I must be pretty Ecuadorian if Cubans, looking at my blonde face, call me Ecuadorian and not ‘americana’!”
+In addition to living and working in Ecuador, Maggie has led teams to Cuba and Peru, and served in St. Lucia.
+She laughs about a time, when leading a team in Cuba, the elders at a senior center asked for ‘la ecuatoriana’ (“the Ecuadorian”) when she was at other project sites.
+Despite her blonde hair and Scandinavian last name, the residents say a distinction.
+Maggie shrugs: “I guess I must be pretty Ecuadorian if Cubans, looking at my blonde face, call me Ecuadorian and not ‘Americana’!”

 “Maggie is warm, approachable, organized, informed, and responsible.
 She understands and respects Ecuadorian culture while meeting the needs of team members and the full team.
 Her communication ability between the team and the local people was a real comfort, as well as her empathy and respect for these ‘two worlds’.”